Here’s a complete tutorial to help you connect your Bluetooth headphones to your beloved Xbox Series X and S consoles.

-If you’re using a smart TV with Bluetooth audio support as the display and audio output for your Xbox Series S/X, you can skip buying a Bluetooth transmitter and use your TV’s Bluetooth connection instead.
+If you have a smart TV, you can skip buying a Bluetooth transmitter and use your TV’s Bluetooth connection instead.

 With this method, you can pair your Bluetooth headphones to your smart TV instead of directly to your Xbox.
-The only potential drawback is that your Bluetooth headphones will be further away from the audio source, which may result in weaker signal strength or interference.

 Here’s how to connect Bluetooth headphones to Xbox Series S/X via your smart TV:

-- Turn on pairing mode on your Bluetooth headphones.
+- Turn on the pairing mode on your Bluetooth headphones.

 - Scan for Bluetooth devices on your TV, then select your headphones.